LogariusIV/Alos_act2/README.md

 $ npm i --save-dev nodemon
 ```
 - First, we created ``GET`` endpoint right beneath the boilerplate.
 When a user hits the endpoint with a ``GET`` request, the data from [laliga.json](https://github.com/LogariusIV/Alos_act2/blob/main/laliga.json) will be returned.
+- Then, ``POST`` endpoint:

+To retrieve the data passed in the ``POST`` request, we need to add middleware to our Node JS API so that it is able to interpret the request body.
+This middleware will place itself between the arrival of the request and our routes and execute its code, making it possible to access the body.

+Our middleware will be **body-parser**.
+Since express has natively integrated body parser, we can therefore just use ``express.json()`` and avoid importing a new library already present in Express.